devpro/fun-with-containers/presentations/gitops-101.md

 Created in April 2022

-## Definition - What?
+## GitOps - What?

 > GitOps is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to infrastructure automation [GitLab](https://about.gitlab.com/topics/gitops/)

-## Definition - When?
+## GitOps - When?

 [![Short GitOps Timeline](./img/Short-GitOps-Timeline-Light.png)](https://www.weave.works/technologies/gitops/)

-## Definition - Why?
+## GitOps - Why?

-* Break the strong coupling between component source code and infrasrtucture lifecycle
-* Benefit from git versioning features to optimize the infrastructure operation tasks
+* Separate the code from the infrastructure
-* Highly reduce the burden of environment management
+* Enable full automation
+* Ease and version environment configuration
+* Simplify operational work

-## Definition - How?
+## GitOps - How?

 [![GitOps CD pipeline by WeaveWorks](./img/weaveworks-gitops_cd_pipeline.jpg)](https://www.weave.works/blog/gitops-high-velocity-cicd-for-kubernetes)